KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

-# Forecasting UK Grid Carbon Intensity
-And Quantifying the CO₂ Impact of Household Load Shifting
+# Forecasting UK Grid Carbon Intensity and Quantifying the CO₂ Impact of Household Load Shifting

 This project builds an end-to-end system to:
 1. Forecast near-term UK grid carbon intensity.